Understanding The CBD Marketplace

 If you ask 100 regular CBD users why they use CBD, you’ll get quite the variety of answers ranging from pain relief to “I think it helps my old dog feel better.”

 CBD is reputed to have a wide range of effects, and truthfully, many promising studies have suggested that there may be merit to many of these claims.
-But what do users have to say for themselves?

 Understanding why people use a product allows a business owner to craft a true and meaningful value proposition for his clients, and the data above tells you exactly what the American public believes CBD does for them.